loopwerk/loopwerk.io/content/articles/2023-10-25-django-sessions-pre-delete.md

         return basket
 ```

-The code to get the basket for the current request is rather simple.
 If the user is logged in we get (or create) a basket for the user.
 Otherwise we see if there's a `basket_id` value in the session and get that basket - or create a new basket for the anonymous user and store its ID in the session.

-Of course I want baskets to be removed when session expires, which is what the following signal handler does:
+Of course I want baskets to be removed when sessions expires, which is what the following signal handler does:

 ``` python
 @receiver(pre_delete, sender=Session)